 Tim O’Brien – He Walked On | Howdy Skies Records | Review by Liam Wilkinson

 There’s a handful of artists who can be relied upon to upholster our ears with consistently agreeable music, each of them seemingly incapable of producing a duff record.
 Tim O’Brien is one of them and, whether it’s with Hot Rize, Red Knuckles and the Trailblazers, with his sister Mollie or as a solo artist, his albums are always reliably satisfying.
 He Walked On – his eighteenth solo album – is one of O’Brien’s best.
 The LP finds this fine singer songwriter in contemplative mood, with songs that touch upon such subjects as immigration (“Sod Buster”), race (“Can You See Me, Sister?”) and technology (“Pushing On Buttons (Staring at Screens)”).
 These are tales of American life told by a man who, like Twain and Hemingway, has the ability to lay out the truth in a singular and alluring light.
 Unlike those great writers, however, he is a darn good musician, and has gathered a group of eminent players for this record including bassist Edgar Meyer, guitarists Chris Scruggs and Bo Ramsey, drummer Pete Abbott and keyboardist Mike Rojas.

-Pushing On Buttons (Staring at Screens) is included in this week’s Vaults radio show.
+Pushing On Buttons (Staring at Screens) is included on this week’s Northern Sky Vaults Radio Show.

 Ada Lea – One Hand on the Steering Wheel the Other Sewing a Garden | Self Release